gary-archer/oauth.tokenhandler.serverless/README.md

 For API routes, some `OAuth Proxy` logic runs to decrypt cookies, then forwards an access token to the API.\
 For data changing requests, the OAuth Proxy also makes additional CSRF checks.

+## Quick Start

+## Blog Post

+See the `Reverse Proxy SPA Architecture` blog post for further details on the overall setup.